 • Constriction/swelling of throat or airways causing breathing difficulty;

 Q: Are there treatments for people who suffer from peanut allergies?

 A: While there are treatments for people who suffer from peanut allergies, there’s no cure.
 People who experience a minor allergic reaction can use antihistamines to control their symptoms.
 Antihistamines can be purchased over the counter at your local pharmacy.
 If over-the-counter antihistamines aren’t strong enough, talk to your doctor about a prescription-strength antihistamine.

 An epinephrine auto injector (EpiPen) should be used for severe reactions.

 Q: How can I help family and friends who suffer from peanut allergies?

 When I was a teenager, my brother came home to find my dad very confused; he was having trouble finding a pair of shoes.
 He had been stung by a bee, had a severe allergic reaction, and needed an ambulance ride to our local emergency room.
-At that time we didn’t know he had a bee allergy.
-Luckily my brother called my aunt who’s an RN and she recognized my dad’s symptoms.
+At that time, we didn’t know he had a bee allergy.
+Luckily my brother called my aunt, an RN, and she recognized my dad’s symptoms.
 Ever since then, we always make sure my dad has his EpiPen.
 While this isn’t a peanut allergy, a similar scenario could occur with one.